 Azure AD features pre-integrated support for many popular SaaS apps and human resources systems, and generic support for apps that implement specific parts of the SCIM 2.0 standard.

-Pre-integrated applications (gallery SaaS apps).
-You can find all applications for which Azure AD supports a pre-integrated provisioning connector in the list of application tutorials for user provisioning.
+Pre-integrated applications (gallery SaaS apps): You can find all applications for which Azure AD supports a pre-integrated provisioning connector in Tutorials for integrating SaaS applications with Azure Active Directory.
 The pre-integrated applications listed in the gallery generally use SCIM 2.0-based user management APIs for provisioning.

 How do I set up automatic provisioning to an application?

 For pre-integrated applications listed in the gallery, step-by-step guidance is available for setting up automatic provisioning.
-See the list of tutorials for integrated gallery apps.
+See Tutorials for integrating SaaS applications with Azure Active Directory.
 The following video demonstrates how to set up automatic user provisioning for SalesForce.

-For other applications that support SCIM 2.0, follow the steps in the article Build a SCIM endpoint and configure user provisioning.
+For other applications that support SCIM 2.0, follow the steps in Build a SCIM endpoint and configure user provisioning.